PyMamba/mamba-framework/docs/development/model.rst

 ===========================
 A property is a |storm| object that *maps* our classes properties with a related field in the database and perform several other operations as cache values among others. we have as many property types as we shown already in the table above.

-All property classes defined a class level property called ``variable_class`` that is an object that represents the value stored in the database as Python and is the part of the library that effectively *map* the Python representation of the value with the value itself as is stored in the database.
+All property classes define a class level property called ``variable_class`` that is an object that represents the value stored in the database as Python and is the part of the library that effectively *map* the Python representation of the value with the value itself as is stored in the database.

 Variables are responsible for set and get values on and from the underlying database backend and perform any special operation that is needed to convert the native database types into Python ones.

 Property constructor parameters
 -------------------------------

-The parameters that are accpeted depends in two factors:
+The parameters that are accepted depends in two factors:

     1. The type of the property
     2. The selected underlying database backend